PolyArch/arm-workshop/venue.md

 # Venue

 The Workshop is hosted at the 4th annual [Arm Research Summit](https://www.arm.com/company/events/research-summit), taking place in Austin, Texas, at the Sheraton Hotel at the Capitol, from September 15-18, 2019.
 The workshop will be held on Monday, September 16th, 2019.

 ## Registration

-The interest-registration page for the summit is [here](https://pages.arm.com/Research-Summit-interest.html).
-We will post the final summit registration page when it is ready.
+The registration page for the summit is [here](https://eu.eventscloud.com/ereg/newreg.php?eventid=200185849).
 Note that registration to the summit grants access to the workshop.

 In the mean time, it would be helpful to us if you could let us know if you are interested in attending, or giving a talk or poster.
 Link in sidebar.

 ## Map